Parenting Plan Tips

-Early during the divorce or separation process, parents will face the issue of how to handle shared parenting time.
-In most cases, parents strive towards equality in parenting time so that the children can spend time with both parents.
+Early during the divorce or separation process, parents will face the issue of how to handle shared parenting time and finances.
+In most cases, parents strive towards shared parenting time so that the children can spend time with both parents.
 The key is to take into consideration each parent’s work schedule, the children’s school schedules, and the children’s extracurricular activities.

 Be Realistic

 Each of you may have different ideas about the perfect parenting schedule.
 Usually, both parents will need to adjust their own schedules to accommodate the final plan.
-Compromising will make sure that the needs of the children are met.
-Parenting plans are not a one size fits all approach, the plan should be realistic and work for both the parents and children.
+Compromising will ensure that the needs of the children are met with realistic parenting goals.
+Parenting plans are not a one-size-fits-all approach; the plan should be realistic and work for both the parents and children.
+Here are a few options: Parenting Schedule Guide.

 Be Flexible

 Life happens.
-Situations arise where one parent may be late or sick, or unavailable.
-This is a normal part of life and not a reflection of a parent’s ability to co-parent.
+Situations arise where one parent may be late, sick, or unavailable.
+This is a normal part of life and does not reflect a parent’s ability to co-parent.
 Create a backup plan so that a family member, babysitter, or co-parent can serve as a caregiver.
-Mediation can help design the perfect parenting plan, but keep in mind, even the best-laid plans can go awry.
+In mediation, we discuss and design a parenting plan that includes flexibility and alternative strategies, keeping in mind that even the best-laid plans can go awry.

 Be Close

 Living closer to your co-parent or the children’s school is ideal.
-Often the parents will want to move as far away as possible from the other parent, but this will impact your parenting time.
+Often, the parents will want to move as far away as possible from the other parent, but this will impact your parenting time and your child’s transition.
 Closer is better, less than 20 miles apart is often recommended.
-It is important not to affect the other parent’s parenting time because of a long transition between homes or school.
-Most often, a move can cause co-parenting conflict to arise unnecessarily.
+Be careful not to impact the other parent’s parenting time because of a long transition between homes or school.
+In many cases, a move can cause co-parenting conflict to arise unnecessarily.

 Be Curious

 Just because a parent picks the “perfect” parenting schedule on paper does not mean it works in real life.
 In mediation, parents usually try out a few parenting schedules before we draft the terms of an agreement.
-It is not smart to formalize a plan that simply will not work.
-Take some time, give it a month, and see how it goes.
-Make changes and tweak along the way.
+It does not make sense to formalize a plan that simply will not work.
+Please take some time, give it a month, and see how it goes.
+Make changes and tweaks along the way.
 The rush to get something “in writing” will not help your family in the long run.

 Be Wise

 Make wise decisions early on.
-If a parent is sleeping on a friend’s sofa, it is time to get their own place.
-Before a parent signs a lease or buys a new house, carefully consider the accommodations.
-Often a parent will quickly sign a lease for a one-bedroom apartment or studio loft that will not accommodate the children.
+If a parent has moved out and is temporarily sleeping on a friend’s sofa, it is time to get their own place.
+Before a parent signs a lease or buys a new house, carefully consider the accommodations and distance.
+Often, a parent will quickly sign a lease for a one-bedroom apartment or studio loft that will not accommodate the children, and this may influence overnights and parenting time.
 Slow down, and take your time.
 Consider that your children will spend overnights with you in the new location, even if it is temporary.

 Be Informed